 Trainees are allocated to an Educational Supervisor who goes through the individual Training Programme early on during the appointment and objectives/achievements/weaknesses are assessed at regular intervals.
 A formal system of mutual appraisal and counselling exists, this operates by assessment of the trainee by the Supervisor and of the post by the registrar using the ITP as a guideline.
 The initial meeting is held with a supervisor during the first week and then further assessments are held on at least two subsequent occasions to judge progress, provide encouragement and advice, and discuss problems and/or suggestions.

 The modern children's ward is a bright friendly environment for patients and staff.
-The result is a congenial, stimulating department led by five hospital based consultants in addition to two community based consultants.
+The result is a congenial, stimulating department led by eight hospital based consultants in addition to one community based consultant.

 3 month placement